 Former Raiders receiver Ruggs was arrested on Tuesday after being involved in a fatal crash.
 The 22-year-old was driving at 156 mph and slowed to 127 mph when he crashed into a Toyota Rav4.
 The car Ruggs hit burst into flames, killing a 23-year-old woman and her dog.

 The speed limit on the road Ruggs was driving was 45 mph.
 He was going 111 mph over the speed limit.

 His blood alcohol content (BAC) was 0.161 which is over twice the legal limit in Nevada.

 The Raiders quickly released Ruggs.
-He was charged with DUI resulting in death that could be worth up to 20 years in prison, along with a reckless driving charge which carries a maximum sentence of six years.
-He could face additional charges for the injuries his passenger suffered and for possession of a firearm while intoxicated.
+He was charged with DUI resulting in death that could have been worth up to 20 years in prison, along with a reckless driving charge which carries a maximum sentence of six years.

 The Las Vegas Raiders have released WR Henry Ruggs III.— Las Vegas Raiders (@Raiders) November 3, 2021

-Ruggs posted a $150,000 bail on Wednesday.
-His future likely holds many years in prison and he will never step foot on a football field again.
+His future holds several years in prison and he will never step foot on a football field as a professional player again.

 Victims: 23-year-old woman and her dog